radcamp/radcamp.github.io/AF-Biota/06_RAxML_API.md

 ```

 ### Additional options
 RAxML has a **ton** of parameters for modifying how it behaves, and we will only explore just a fraction of these.
+For more info on RAxML parameters, look [here](https://sco.h-its.org/exelixis/resource/download/NewManual.pdf).
 You can also specify many of these parameters by setting values in the params dictionary of your raxml object.
 In the following cell we modify the number of runs on distinct starting trees (`params.N`), the number of threads to use (`params.T`), and the outgroup samples (`params.o`).

 ```python
 ## Number of runs